 Archive - Latest News

-Find out what's wrong with this and how you can avoid being scammed in today's Pilot News.
+Find out who in today's Pilot News.

-Complete story in today's Pilot News.
+See the complete story in today's Pilot News.

 A public hearing for local annexation plans drew a large crowd Monday evening.
 One long-term goal as part of the annexation proposal would be to discourage the new development of farmland and encourage commercial development.

 Find out more details about where this is happening and what all was discussed in today's Pilot News.

 Want to know when the drive-in theater is opening and what's new for the season?
 Pick up a copy of today's Pilot News to find out more!

 A new business received approval for the personal property tax abatement.
 Five local companies received recognition for contributing significant capital to expansions over the past year.
 A second "shovel ready" site is in the works for the county.
 A local Boy Scout received congratulations from local officials.

 Read all the latest happenings of the Plymouth Common Council meeting in today's Pilot News.

 ARGOS â€” There are kids aplenty at the Richard's farm in Argos.
 Find out about what it takes to raise and care for a pygmy goat in today's Pilot News.